-Step 8: Document additional mitigations and provide references for any evidence provided in support of the application.
+Step 9: Document additional mitigations and provide references for any evidence being provided as support for the application.
 This is divided into three sections, and all must be completed:

-- Operator Provisions
+- Operator Provisions.

-- Training Provisions
+- Training Provisions.

 - Technical Provisions.

-The outcome of this step is that the applicant will have developed a safety case in support of the application.
+The outcome of this step is a safety case that supports the application.